yuyttenhove/meshless_voro/README.md

 - Evaluation of *custom integrals* for cells (e.g. weighted centroid) and faces (e.g. solid angles).

+## Integer Arithmetic Backend

+You can select from three backends for arbitrary precision integer arithmetic.

+- [`dashu`](https://crates.io/crates/dashu) (MIT/Apache 2.0) runs the test
+  suit at the same speed as `rug`.
+This is the default backend.

+- [`malachite`](https://crates.io/crates/malachite) (LGPL-3.0-only) runs the
+  test suite about 6% slower than `rug` but builds considerably faster.

+- [`rug`](https://crates.io/crates/rug) (LGPL-3.0+) runs the test suite
+  faster than `malachite` but depends on GNU GMP via the `gmp-mpfr-sys` crate which requires a C compiler to build and has the slowest build time thus.

 ## Cargo Features

 <!-- cargo-rdme end -->
-- `rayon` (enabled by default) — Enable parallel construction of the Voronoi grid.
+- `rayon` (enabled by default) – Enable parallel construction of the Voronoi grid.

+- `dashu` – Use the `dashu` crate as the arbitrary precision integer arithmethic backend.

-- `malachite` (enabled by default) — Use the `malachite` crate for arbitrary precision integer arithmethic.
-This is slower than rug but builds considerably faster and allows the crate itself to remain under the MIT/Apache licenses.
+- `malachite` – Use the `malachite` crate as the arbitrary precision integer arithmethic backend.

-- `rug` — Use the rug crate for arbitrary precision intger arithmethic.
-This is faster than `malachite` but depends on GNU GMP via the `gmp-mpfr-sys` crate which makes this crate fall under the GPL license.
+- `rug` – Use the `rug` crate as the arbitrary precision integer arithmethic backend.

-- `hdf5` — Allow saving Voronoi grids to HDF5 format.
+- `hdf5` – Allow saving Voronoi grids to HDF5 format.

+## License

+Apache-2.0 OR MIT at your option when using the `dashu` backend OR LGPL-3.0-only (`malachite` backend) OR LGPL-3.0+ (`rug` backend).